manuGil/online-core/docs/source/change-detection.rst

 Task 5
-   Change the **Style** for each of the layer you produced in the previous task, so that you can easily visualise where the values concentrate [NOT SURE CONCENTRATE IS THE RIGHT WORK].
+   Change the **Style** for each of the layer you produced in the previous task, so that you can easily visualise where the values concentrate (i.e., where they reach their highest and lowest values).
 For the *'vegetation_sum'* layer, go
    :guilabel:`Right-Click` > :guilabel:`Properties...` > :guilabel:`Symbology` > :guilabel:`Style` > :guilabel:`Load Style...` > search and select for the ``vegetation_sum.qml`` file > :guilabel:`Open` > :guilabel:`OK`.
    See :numref:`fig-load-style`